stephane/modbusino/README.md

 Introduction
 ------------

-Modbusino is a LGPL licensed library to handle Modbus requests on Arduino (slave).
+Modbusino is a ISC licensed library to handle Modbus requests on Arduino (slave).